techtown-training/splunk-bootcamp/connectivity.md

 3. Locate the Installation Database in your Downloads folder, right click, and choose Install.
 Follow the installation directions until you click “Finish.”

     ![Putty Installer Windows](img/conn2.png)

-4. Open the Putty Application.
+4. Open the Putty Applicaiton.

     ![Putty Application](img/conn3.png)

 5. Enter the IP address **35.172.92.164** into the **Host name (or IP address)** section in the **Putty Configuration** window.